Andy Stott: Biography

-Stott's debut album was Merciless in 2006, followed by Unknown Exception in 2008.
+Stott's debut album was Merciless (2006), followed by Unknown Exception in 2008.
 The EP Passed Me By (2011) marked a significant change in his sound; it has none of the elements of his previous dub techno release, opting for a much more bass-heavy sound.
+He then released the EP We Stay Together (2011).
 The album Luxury Problems was released in 2012.
 Luxury Problems received top album awards from both Resident Advisor and Pitchfork.

 Stott has undertaken several productions under the moniker Andrea and these works were released on Daphne, a sublabel of Modern Love.
 Most of this work is in association with Miles Whittaker (who releases music as MLZ, with Pendle Coven, and as one half of Demdike Stare) who used the moniker Millie in the recordings and were released as Millie & Andrea.
 In 2012, Stott collaborated with the Brooklyn duo The Hundred in the Hands remixing Keep It Low from their 2012 album, Red Night.
 In March 2014, Millie & Andrea released Drop the Vowels.

+Under his real name, Stott also released Faith in Strangers (2014), Too Many Voices (2016), It Should Be Us (2019), and Never the Right Time (2021).